 - Clinical Research: sometimes your information may be requested to be used for research purposes the practice will always gain your consent before using information for this purpose.
 All NHS organisations are expected to participate and support health and care research, and further information about this can be found here. - Clinical Audit: information may be used for audit to monitor the quality of the service provided.
 Some of this information may be held centrally and used for statistical purposes.
 Where this is done, we make sure that individual patient records cannot be identified, e.g. the National Diabetes Audit.
 Audits will have approval from the Clinical Advisory Group, under s.251 of the NHS Act 2006 and data submissions will be signed off by our Caldicott Guardian. - Improving Services: NHS Dorset will sometimes extract pseudonymised medical information about you to help identify areas for improvement in the services provided to you. - Risk Stratification: data tools are increasingly being used in the NHS to help determine a person's risk of suffering a particular condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
 Information about you is collected from a number of sources including NHS Trusts and from this GP Practice.
 A risk score is then arrived at through an analysis of your de-identified information using software managed by NHS approved third parties and is only provided back to your GP as data controller in an identifiable form.
 Through the Dorset Intelligence & Insight Service (DiiS) we are working to improve short term and medium-term health outcomes for local populations through the application of Population Health Management and Analysis.
 The DiiS, set up and run by NHS staff across Dorset and hosted within Dorset HealthCare, pseudonymise at source and extract the data to analyse the use of services and identify areas for prevention and improvement in overall patient health and well-being outcomes.
 A small number of specialist analytics staff from NHS Trusts manage this data within the DiiS platform.
 In addition, the DiiS work with Sollis to provide risk stratification of this data which enables your GP to focus on preventing ill health and not just the treatment of sickness.
-If necessary, your GP may be able to offer you additional services including social prescribing.
-You have a choice about whether you want your confidential patient information to be used for risk stratification.
-If you are happy with this use of information you do not need to do anything.
-If you do not wish your data to be included in the risk stratification service, you can choose to opt-out by contacting our reception team who can apply a code which will stop your identifiable information being used for Risk Stratification purposes. - National Archiving: records made by an NHS organisation are Public Records in accordance with Schedule 1 of the Public Records Act 1958.
+If necessary, your GP may be able to offer you additional services including social prescribing. - National Archiving: records made by an NHS organisation are Public Records in accordance with Schedule 1 of the Public Records Act 1958.
 The Public Records Act 1958 requires organisations to select core records for permanent preservation at the relevant Place of Deposit (PoD) appointed by the Secretary of State for Culture, Media and Sport.
 PoDs are usually public archive services provided by the relevant local authority.
 The selection and transfer must take place at or before records are 20 years old and is a separate process from appraisal for retention to support current service provision.
 Potential transfers of digital records should be discussed with the PoD in advance to ensure that technical issues can be resolved.
 Records no longer required for current service provision may be temporarily retained pending transfer to a PoD and records containing sensitive personal data should not normally be transferred early.